 The diversity of succulent plants differs between the families.
 Some families like Cactaceae and Aizoaceae are entirely made up of succulents, whereas in other families succulent forms only a more or less small part of their species diversity.

 Whereas other areas are comparatively low in succulent species like Australia with a total of about perhaps 400 species (KAPITANY 2007).
-Consistently the uneven distribution of succulents provoked to study the causes of these patterns (ELLENBERG 1981).

 Today, with the comprehensive species accounts of succulent plant families and based on methodological innovations substantial adjustments of phylogenetical concepts and classifications became possible.